Skip links

 Who is Exempt from OSHA Regulations?

 Occupational Safety and Health is a multi-dimensional field that addresses people’s safety, health, and well-being in different workplaces.
 It aims to maintain a healthy and safe working environment for all stakeholders.
 The Occupational Safety and Health Administration (OSHA) is a federal regulatory agency.
 Its task is to ensure workplaces across the United States remain safe and healthy for everyone involved.
 It comes under the US Department of Labor (DOL) jurisdiction.
 Most offices, factories, and other workplaces follow OSHA regulations as a legal requirement.
-In addition, they also prefer those employees who have obtained their OSHA 10-Hour and OSHA 30-Hour cards since being OSHA-certified gives you preference over other employees.
+In addition, they also prefer those employees who have obtained their OSHA 10-Hour and OSHA 30-Hour cards since being properly trained gives you preference over other employees.

 However, there are some exemptions to these rules.